Alder Library Presents

 May and Edwin woke early in the morn, making breakfast and waking their children Rosa and Frederick who had been dreaming of the music that their parents were composing with them for their music lessons.
 They had a scrumptious breakfast of spinach omelettes, artistically shaped pancakes, tea and juice.
 Rosa asked May and Edwin if she could make some animal pancakes for Frederick and the family.
 They thought that it was a wonderful idea.
 She turned over a pancake.
 A mouse's face appeared.
 She gently placed it on a plate and accentuated the eyes, nose and ears with syrup.
 She gave it to Frederick who laughed and put it on the table.
 A delicious mouse pancake!
 Rosa made a giraffe, a lion, a bear, a deer and a squirrel for the family.
 They all sat down to eat the delicious artistic breakfast.

 It was a Saturday, so they decided to take a stroll, stopping at a newsstand to catch up with the most recent happenings in the world.
 The children Rosa and Frederick were excited to see a new issue of Child Life magazine.
 Child Life was one of their favourites because it had fun activities, articles and puzzles.
 Frederick also saw some hard-covered children's books and picked out an illustrated book about an orphan.
-Both children promised to do well in school, and their parents allowed them to pick out two books apiece.
+Both children promised to do well in school, and their parents allowed them to choose two books apiece.
 They also gathered a newspaper and a periodical about recent events and walked back to their cozy apartment just a short distance away, stopping at the park to feed the ducks with oats and corn that they had brought along.
 Rosa and Frederick always enjoyed feeding the ducks.
 They didn't feed them bread to avoid algae blooms in the pond.
 One duckling was noted for keeping her sisters and brothers close to their parents when swimming out in the pond and walking about close to the shore.
 Rosa and Frederick asked if they could name the nurturing duckling.

 May thought about it and said, “Well I am sure she wouldn’t mind a name as long as it suits her.”